1ev5ha/rsschool-cv/cv.md

 - Mail: 31work@gmail.com or alexey31work@yandex.ru
 - Tel: +7 (951) 130 1441
 - Discord: Vargur#3952
+- Telegram: ...

 ## About me

 I have loved the IT industry since childhood.
-During my school years, I loved creating animations in Macromrdia Dremweawer and writing in HTML.
+During my school years, I loved creating animations in Macromedia Dremweawer and writing in HTML.<br>
----
-Adulthood has set priorities in its own way.
+Adulthood has set priorities in its own way.<br>
----
 The main priority is work in the specialty.
 In the field of industrial construction.
-Control engineer.
+Control engineer.<br>
 Secondary direction: freelancing, web development on constructors (Tilda, Nethouse), SEO-optimization, advertising.
-For small and medium businesses.
+For small and medium businesses.<br>
----
 First, COVID changed the world, burnout at work, and after the military conflict affected my priorities...

----
-# Life is one and it is short.
-It's stupid to keep postponing it.
+Life is one and it is short.
+It's silly to keep putting things off until later.
 ---

 ## Skills